How to use Email Marketing in 2019 – Step by Step Guide

 So now when you have your goals written down and choose the right email marketing provider it time to talk about the ways you can build your email list.

-Make a freebie that you will give away in exchange to your email.
+Make a freebie that you will give away in exchange for your email.

 Make it easy to sign up